cmw15004431816/cmw15004431816.github.io/docs/learning-record/markdown.md

 ## Styling text

-You can indicate emphasis with bold, italic, strikethrough, subscript or superscript text in commment fields and `.md` files.
+You can indicate emphasis with bold, italic, strikethrough, subscript or superscript text in comment fields and `.md` files.

 Style | Syntax | Keyboard shortcut | Example | Output